 BIOCHEMISTRY 1.
-Chemistry of Brain Lipids Explain the chemistry of brain lipids (glycolipids) Explain the elemistry of brain lipids (glyconplus)

-2. Introduction to Neurotransmitters-I Classify the neurotransmitters, their mechanism of action and their functions Tutorial/ Interactive Lecture 3.
-Neurotransmitters-II Acetylcholine & Dopamine Evaluin the name above all role of A catalaboline & Donomine and their related discardance Explain the neurochemical role of Acetylcholine & Dopamine and their related disorders 4.
-Neurotransmitters-III Serotonin & GABA - 4.
-Neurotransmitters-111 Serotomii & GADA Describe the neurochemical functions of Serotonin and GABA and their related disorders 5.
+Chemistry of Brain Lipids Explain the chemistry of brain lipids (glycolipids) 2.
+Introduction to Neurotransmitters-I Classify the neurotransmitters, their mechanism of action and their functions Tutorial/ 3.
+Neurotransmitters-II Acetylcholine & Dopamine Interactive Lecture 3.
+Tear of ansimiters-11 Acceptanence & Dopanine Explain the neurochemical role of Acetylcholine & Dopamine and their related disorders 4.
+Neurotransmitters-III Serotonin & GABA Describe the neurochemical functions of Serotonin and GABA and their related disorders 5.
 Role of free radicals in Degenerative diseases of CNS Describe the role of free radicals in degenerative diseases of CNS 6.
-Chemical composition of Blood Brain Barrier 6.
-Chemical composition of Blood Brain Barrier Explain the biochemical composition and functions of the Blood Brain Barrier Expanse the discinctured composition and range constant and range cons 7.
-CSF (Chemistry, Composition & changes in diseases) Describe the chemical composition of CSF in relation to the different diseased states

-8. Biochemical Importance & Disorders of vitamin B1 & B6 Discuss the biochemical importance of vitamin B1 & B6 in neurological disorders
+Chemical composition of Blood Brain Barrier Explain the biochemical composition and functions of the Blood Brain Barrier 7.
+CSF (Chemistry, Composition & changes in diseases) Describe the chemical composition of CSF in relation to the different diseased states 8.
+Biochemical Importance & Disorders of vitamin B1 & B6 Discuss the biochemical importance of vitamin B1 & B6 in neurological disorders Dogo 16

-9. Energy needs of the Brain: 1.
-Identify the angular course of basis in a health-set J. J. and J. det Identify the energy sources of brain in a healthy and diseased state Discuss brain Glucose metabolism and its integration of energetics with function Discuss the effect of starvation on brain glucose metabolism Discuss the mechanisms leading to decreased brain information capacity - 1
+9. Energy needs of the Brain:

+- 1. Identify the energy sources of brain in a healthy and diseased state - 2.
+Discuss brain Glucose metabolism and its integration of energetics with function - 3.
+Discuss the effect of starvation on brain glucose metabolism - 4.
+Discuss the mechanisms leading to decreased brain information capacity

-10. Sphingolipidosis: 1.
-Define Sphingolipidosis.
+10. Sphingolipidosis: